Sylvia Stolz: Ernst Zündel and Stolz trials

 Stolz was a member of the defense team of Holocaust denier Ernst Zündel, who was tried in March 2006 for distributing antisemitic literature, including Holocaust denial material, via a website.
 Stolz disrupted Zündel's initial trial and was barred from the courtroom because of her behavior.
 She had said the judges deserved the death penalty for "offering succour to the enemy" and had signed a legal document "Heil Hitler".
 In her view, Germany has been under a "foreign occupation which has portrayed Adolf Hitler as a devil for 60 years, but that is not true."
 After ignoring the bar, Stolz had to be physically removed from the court.
 During the March 2006 trial she called the Holocaust "the biggest lie in world history".
 She also defended Holocaust denier Horst Mahler.

 Zündel was eventually convicted in February 2007, and served a five-year term of imprisonment.
-Stolz was convicted in January 2008 of the same, and additional offenses, and sentenced to a 3½-year prison term.
+Stolz was convicted in January 2008 of the same, and additional offenses, and sentenced to a 3 1/2-year prison term.
 She was also banned from practicing law for five years.

-As of May 2009, Stolz was the partner of the German Nazi, Horst Mahler.